From Membership-Privacy Leakage to Quantum Machine Unlearning: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

 Leveraging unique physical phenomena such as quantum superposition, quantum computing exhibits exceptional potential in tackling high-dimensional and multivariate problems far beyond the reach of classical computing \cite{preskill18,arute19}.
-Quantum Machine Learning (QML) algorithms merge quantum computing with classical Machine Learning (ML), enabling efficient data encoding and representation in high-dimensional Hilbert space, which makes QML particularly well-suited for tasks that are highly sensitive to computational complexity \cite{biamonte17,schuld15}.
-In recent years, QML has shown promising potential across a range of applications, including chemistry \cite{peruzzo14,cirstoiu20}, materials science \cite{sanchez18}, sensing and metrology \cite{tang19, meyer21, wang17}, classical data analysis \cite{aimeur07, farhi18, rebentrost14}, quantum error correction \cite{sivak23,nautrup19} and so on.
+Quantum Machine Learning (QML) integrates quantum computation with classical Machine Learning (ML), which allows for data representation within high-dimensional Hilbert spaces \cite{biamonte17,schuld15}.
+This capability positions QML as particularly well-suited for tasks characterized by stringent computational complexity requirements.
+In recent years, QML has shown promising potential across a range of applications, including chemistry \cite{peruzzo14,cirstoiu20}, combinatorial optimization problems \cite{ni24, farhi14,zhao24,li25}, data analysis \cite{aimeur07, farhi18, rebentrost14}, quantum error correction \cite{sivak23,nautrup19}, and related areas.

-As QML technologies rapidly evolve, their associated security concerns are drawing increasing attention from both researchers and practitioners.
-On the one hand, QML inherits many of the known vulnerabilities from classical ML \cite{west23,liao21, gong22, lu20, kundu24, heredge25}.
-On the other hand, QML introduces novel attack surfaces unique to quantum systems \cite{franco24}.
-Several preliminary defense mechanisms have been proposed \cite{gong24,watkins23, li24, alhashim2025}.
-Although QML security has been examined from multiple perspectives, there remains no systematic approach to revoke the influence of specific training data from already-trained QML models.
+The rapid advancement of QML technologies has sharpened attention to its security and privacy issues.
+On the one hand, QML inherits many known vulnerabilities from classical ML, such as adversarial attacks \cite{west23,liao21}, data-poisoning attacks \cite{kundu24}.
+On the other hand, QML confronts novel attack surfaces unique to quantum systems, such as interference-based attacks on quantum states \cite{zurek03}, and manipulation or spoofing of quantum algorithms outcomes \cite{franco24}.
+Meanwhile, several preliminary defense mechanisms have been proposed.
+These include enhancing model robustness by exploiting quantum hardware noise or the unpredictability of superposition \cite{gong24}, and developing secure communication protocols to support cross-device model training \cite{alhashim2025}.

-In classical ML, Machine Unlearning(MU) has emerged as an important privacy-preserving technique, aiming to revoke the influence of specific data points from trained models \cite{bourtoule21, zagardo24, trippa24, shi25, foster24}.
-The need for such data revocation is largely driven by two factors.
-First, key global data protection regulations explicitly mandate the principles of data revocability and the right to be forgeting \cite{calzada22, gdpr18,cppa22}.
-Second, attackers may be able to infer whether a specific sample was used during the training stage based on the model's output, exposing serious privacy risks \cite{carlini19, khosravy22}.
-Despite the critical role of MU in classical ML and the growing concern over the training-data privacy leakage, its potential application in QML has not been explored.
-Therefore, evaluating and addressing privacy risks of training-data membership becomes even more crucial.